Leftover Turkey Pot Pie

 Cook40 minutes to 45 minutes

-Regardless of the size of your Thanksgiving gathering, one thing is always true: There will be leftovers.
-Some people, like my husband’s family, like the leftovers almost as much as the dinner themselves and roast the largest turkey they can find so that there can be days of turkey sandwiches.
+Regardless of the size of your Thanksgiving gathering, one thing is always true: There will be leftovers from the big meal.
+Some people, like my husband’s family, like the leftovers almost as much as the dinner themselves and roast the largest turkey they can find so that there can be many, many days of turkey sandwiches.

-- Turkey: You’ll need 12 ounces of cooked turkey meat (no bones or skin).
-It doesn’t matter if it’s white or dark meat, and if you have a craving for pot pie and you don’t have Thanksgiving turkey leftovers, a slab of deli turkey meat that you chop up yourself will work too.
+- Turkey: You’ll need 12 ounces of cooked turkey meat, and it doesn’t matter if it’s white or dark meat.
+If you have a craving for pot pie and you don’t have Thanksgiving turkey leftovers, a slab of deli turkey meat that you chop up yourself will work too.

 - Mirepoix and herbs: Mirepoix is the French word for a mix of carrots, onion, and celery.
 It form the base flavors for many Western dishes, especially soups and stews.
 You’ll also need some dried or fresh thyme for a burst of herby flavor.

-- Turkey or chicken broth: Broth adds a depth of flavor that milk alone can’t, and keeps the filling from getting too rich.
+- Turkey broth: Turkey stock or broth adds a depth of flavor that milk alone can’t, and keeps the filling from getting too rich.
+You can substitute chicken broth here if that’s what you have.

 - Pie crust: It’s not a pot pie without a crust!
 Make your own or just pick up a pre-made pie dough at the grocery store.